 Doctoral Program

 The English Department offers a robust and challenging PhD program in Literature.
-The deadline to apply for Fall admission is December 1.
+The deadline to apply for Fall admission is December 1 of the year prior to admission.

 In the PhD program students first establish a solid background in British and American literature and critical theory (years one and two) and then focus on their special field of study (years three through five).
 After fulfilling a limited number of distribution requirements, each student fashions an Individual Program of Study with the assistance of their Faculty Advisor, who is a specialist in the appropriate field.